5 Steps to Prepare for Your Move to Dubai

 Although Dubai’s customs are not as strict as in the UAE’s other regions, it still remains an Arab emirate.
 Therefore, though some rules are more lenient, many strict rulings remain prevalent.
 Women can wear bikinis on the beach, however it is still frowned upon.
 Similarly, women shouldn’t shake hands with men and men should not ask Arab men about their wives or daughters.
 Walking your dog in public places at times is prohibited as well.
 Be aware of your colleagues’ actions, and when in doubt, ask before proceeding.

 4. Know what to pack and what to leave behind

 Make sure before you leave that you have an unlocked cell phone to call for a cab or shuttle when you arrive, as payphones are sparse and most communication is done via modern smartphones.
 You can buy the appropriate SIM card for your phone while still inside Dubai’s airport.

 White goods from the US or Canada are not compatible with Dubai’s voltage supply so buy a converter or transformer.
 Other immigrants, be it from Europe, South Africa, or Australia, won’t face this problem.
-In addition, be aware that Dubai favors British brands over American counterparts –if you favor an American brand, bring it from home.
+In addition, be aware that Dubai favours British brands over their American counterparts, so if you favour an American brand, bring it from home.